//UNDER CONSTRUCTION//

 True Love

-Sampling has always been quite interesting to me, both my own perception of my music as well as how others looked at it.
+Sampling has always been quite interesting to me, both in my own perception of my music as well as how others looked at it.

 Though I started making beats in 2007 using Reason and the Korg padKONTROL, I didn’t start sampling until 2009.